Back to top

 • “Diversity & Inclusion: Role of Allies,” State Bar of Tex., 2018

-• “Royalty Class Action Trial,” Inst. for Energy Law Conf., 2018
+• “Royalty Class Action Trial,” Inst.
+For Energy Law Conf., 2018

-• “Impact of Dukes on Empl.
+• Dukes and Empl.
 Class Actions,” State Bar of Tex., 2013